 This creamy tahini pasta recipe is so simple to make with only 7 ingredients!
 You can make it in only about 25 minutes, making this a great weeknight dinner option.
 The secret to the sauce's delightfully creamy texture is Greek yogurt!

-Pasta is a great choice when you need a quick and easy weeknight dinner, but regular tomato sauce can get boring!
-If you want a fun and interesting twist to your Wednesday night pasta, try this recipe for tahini pasta!
+Pasta is a great choice when you need a quick and easy weeknight dinner, but regular tomato sauce can get boring.
+If you want a fun and interesting twist to your Wednesday night pasta, try this recipe for creamy tahini pasta!

 The tahini pasta sauce is super flavorful thanks to green onion, garlic, honey and soy sauce.
 And, the tahini sauce also has a lovely silky smooth, creamy texture, thanks to the addition of Greek yogurt!
-Best of all, you can make this entire dish in only about 25 minutes.
+Best of all, you can make this entire dish in only about 25 minutes, with only 7 ingredients.

 - Tahini: I used Joyva brand tahini because it is readily available in my grocery store.
-If you have multiple options in your local store and aren't sure which to buy, check out this article comparing various brands of tahini!
+Joyva tahini is hulled and roasted.
+If you have multiple tahini options in your local store and aren't sure which to buy, check out this article comparing various brands of tahini!

-- Pasta: you can use any shape you prefer; I like using a short shape like cavatappi, because it holds on to the creamy sauce well.
+- Pasta: you can use any shape you prefer; a short twisty shape like cavatappi works well because it holds on to the creamy sauce well.
+I also prefer using bronze-cut dried pasta; I talk more about this in the Tips and tricks section below!

 - Soy sauce: I used regular soy sauce, but if you want to reduce the sodium, I would go for low-sodium soy sauce, rather than reducing the amount used because it does add a lot of flavor to the sauce.